The LEARN Lab studies questions such as:

 If you are interested in participating in our research, please contact learnlab@northwestern.edu.

-If you are interested in joining the lab, please contact Dr. Norton.
+If you are interested in joining the lab, please see the contact page for more information.